Most types of building work need a building permit. This can include, but not limited to:

-Under the Building Act 1993 and the Building Regulations 2006 building work cannot start before a building permit is issued.
-You could be fined up to $10,000 for any work done without a building permit.
+Under the Building Act 1993 and the Building Regulations 2018 building work cannot start before a building permit is issued.
+You could be subject to prosecution and significant financial penalties for any work done without a building permit.

 You may also have problems selling your property if details of all the building permits cannot be provided.
 You might also have to pay significant costs to fix building works done without a permit.